Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Implementation details

 \subsection{Experiments on ProxylessNAS}

-To run experiment on ProxylessNAS, we first train a super-net with Single-path One Shot~\cite{guo2020single}.
-The hyper-parameters used are slightly different from those listed in \autoref{tab:hyper-parameters-ranking-model}.
-We list them in \autoref{tab:proxyless-hyper-parameters-supernet-training}.
+To run experiment on ProxylessNAS, we first train a super-net with single-path random sampling~\cite{li2019random,guo2020single}.
+The hyper-parameters used are slightly different from those listed in \cref{tab:hyper-parameters-ranking-model}.
+We list them in \cref{tab:proxyless-hyper-parameters-supernet-training}.
 We followed the implementation in \cite{bender2020can} to sample skip connection at 0.5 probability, although we did not apply other tricks, \eg merging convolution kernels.
 After super-net training is done, we sampled 10000 architectures, where half of them satisfy the latency constraint (83 -- 85ms) and the other half are randomly sampled from the distribution used in super-net training phase.

-To train GCN, we used hyper-parameters identical to \autoref{tab:hyper-parameters-ranking-model}, except that initial learning rate is decreased to 0.001.
+To train GCN, we used hyper-parameters identical to \cref{tab:hyper-parameters-ranking-model}, except that initial learning rate is decreased to 0.001.

-To train the searched architecture (both in the validation setting and test validation), we followed the settings proposed by \cite{bender2020can} but re-implement it with PyTorch as the original implementation supports TPU only.
+To train the searched architecture (both in the validation setting and test setting), we followed the settings proposed by \cite{bender2020can}.
+Concretely, during the search process, each architecture is trained for 90 epochs.
+The final selected architectures are retrained with a longer schedule (360 epochs) with dropout rate 0.15 before the final fully-connected layer.
+We re-implement it with PyTorch as the original implementation supports TPU only.
 To align the batch size (4096) with the original setting, we use 16 V100 GPU so that each GPU takes a mini-batch of 256 samples.
 Ideally, Sync-BN~\cite{peng2018megdet,zhang2018context} should be applied to synchronize batch normalization on all GPUs, however, we find that it harms the training speed by about 50\%.
 To balance training speed and performance, we used Distribute-BN that synchronizes running statistics of batch normalization at the end of each epoch.

+Training a single architecture with 90 epochs take around 5 hours on 16 V100 GPUs, which is around 80 GPU hours.
+It sums up to 780 GPU days to train all 234 architectures in the search process.
+To speedup this process, we leverage the metrics of randomly selected architectures from \cite{bender2020can} when \algname{} requests for a new random architecture to be run.
+This saves the training cost of 140 architectures and thus reduces the total cost to 313 GPU days.